IsaiaScope/Iso_Obsidian_2.0/React/lib/router/data/get-started.md

 	2. index => set default
 	3. loader => function executed before routing, data isn't accessible bottom up, just deeping throught child route or same level
 	4. errorElement => is triggered when some route code throw an error bottom up, if children throw an error on loader function errorElement is triggered
-	5. id => useRouteLoadederData() to force route where take data from; because static route have a high priority then dynamic one
+	5. id => useRouteLoaderData() to force route where take data from; because static route have a high priority then dynamic one
-	6. actions => send data, in Form component provided by the lib
+	6. actions => send data, in Form component provided by the lib when the form is submitted or useSubmit() is triggered
 ---
 ```jsx
 //app